abelrassat7421/Affinity-prediction/README.md

-# Affinity-prediction: Pridicting the affinity of protein-protein interactions from pdb files of protein complexes.
+# Affinity-prediction: Predicting the affinity of protein-protein interactions from pdb files of protein complexes.

 ---